ExShopify/Octantis/README.md

 ### Web Components

 The `OctantisWeb.Components.PolarisWC` components are a light wrapper around the new [Polaris Web Components](https://shopify.dev/docs/api/app-home/using-polaris-components).
 Some niceties have been added around responsive attributes with the `~s` sigil and type checking.
+Events are forwared through the `OctantisEventProxy` hook.

 ```elixir
 <.s_card>